 All applicants must provide official high school and/or college transcripts.
 If you are currently in school, submit transcripts for all coursework taken to date.
-Applicants who have attended multiple high schools can submit only the graduating school’s official transcript as long as all prior coursework is reflected on that transcript.
+Applicants who have attended multiple high schools may submit only the graduating school’s official transcript as long as all prior coursework is reflected on that transcript.

 Official transcripts should have an original signature or a raised university seal, and must be in a sealed envelope that has been signed or stamped by the issuing university’s registrar or records office.
 Applicants may send official transcripts with an

 The New School accepts electronic transcripts only from our approved vendors.
-The New School’s approved vendors in order of preference are
+The New School’s approved vendors, in order of preference, are

 We do not accept electronic transcripts sent directly by a student or school offices.
 Note: All international academic credentials must be submitted as indicated in the International Academic Credentials sections below.